DGKSK8LIFE/AwtySM/README.md

 # AwtySM (Awty Social Media)

 I created AwtySM because I saw how my peers often connected digitally.
-There was one problem though: a lack of unity.
-Each clique communicated separately on different platforms.
-AwtySM is my attempt at providing a universal social platform for students.
+There was one problem though: a lack of unity; each clique communicated separately on different platforms.
+AwtySM is my attempt at providing a universal social platform for my school's students, though the application can be reproduced and mutated to match your preferred aesthetics (this project can essentially be used as a full-stack template for an application).
 This branch allows users to create accounts.

 ## Logos